All Hardware Types Interview Questions

 Scripting

-• Questions usually involve large text files
+• Common pattern: parsing and processing large text files

 Verification Methodologies & Strategies